 If you think that the quality of the model isn’t good enough, then contact the relevant person and explain what is wrong with it.
 Sometimes, it will take a bit of back and forth before the model looks perfect.

-Step 5: Attach the 3D model asset to your product
+Step 5: Attach the 3D model file to your product

 When you have the Spiff app installed and have sourced a 3D model, you need to add the model to the Spiff App